guilhermetavares/restkiss/docs/tutorial.rst

 Change The Inheritance
 ----------------------

-Restless ships with a :py:class:`restless.fl.FlaskResource` class, akin to the ``DjangoResource``.
+Restkiss ships with a :py:class:`restkiss.fl.FlaskResource` class, akin to the ``DjangoResource``.
 So the first change is dead simple.::

-    # Was: from restless.dj import DjangoResource
+    # Was: from restkiss.dj import DjangoResource
     # Becomes:
-    from restless.fl import FlaskResource
+    from restkiss.fl import FlaskResource

     # ...